juamarCas/Figures/README.md

 # Figures
-this is an application where you from a .txt file choose what will be shown on the screen and how it will be shown.
+This is an application where you from a .txt file choose what will be shown on the screen and how it will be shown.

 ## Code design